 Cost includes expenditures that are directly attributable to the acquisition of the asset.
 The cost of self-constructed assets includes the cost of materials and direct labour, any other costs directly attributable to bringing the asset to a working condition for its intended use.
 Costs also may include purchases of property, plant and equipment.
 Purchased software that is integral to the functionality of the related equipment is capitalised as part of that equipment.
-Borrowing costs related to the acquisition or construction of qualifying assets are capitalised as part of the cost of that asset.
+Borrowing costs related to the acquisition or construction of qualifying assets are capitalised as part of that esset.